Eva Carrington

-Evelyn Victoria Ann Tate (née Chandler) (1887 – 1979) known by her stage name Eva Carrington, was an actress, model and sometime peeress as the wife of the Baron de Clifford.
+Evelyn Victoria Ann Tate (née Chandler; 1887–1979), known by her stage name Eva Carrington, was an actress, model and sometime peeress as the wife of the Baron de Clifford.

 Modelling career

-Carrington was born Evelyn Chandler in London, the daughter of Anglo-Irish Walter Robert Chandler, a messenger and hall porter at the Walsingham House Hotel, Piccadilly, sometime orderly room clerk to Colonel Fred Burnaby.
+Carrington was born Evelyn Victoria Ann Chandler in London, the daughter of Anglo-Irish Walter Robert Chandler, a messenger and hall porter at the Walsingham House Hotel, Piccadilly, sometime orderly room clerk to Colonel Fred Burnaby.
 Her mother, Louisa, was a theatre attendant.
 By 1891, the family were using "Carrington" as their surname.
-Her sister, Gladys Winifred Carrington Chandler, married Royal Air Force Flight Lieutenant Christopher Humphrey Tancred (1888-1972), grandson of Sir Thomas Tancred, 7th Baronet, a philanthropist and early colonist of Canterbury, New Zealand; their son was the actor Anthony Tancred (1930-1995).
+Her sister, Gladys Winifred Carrington Chandler, married Royal Air Force Flight Lieutenant Christopher Humphrey Tancred (1888–1972), grandson of Sir Thomas Tancred, 7th Baronet, a philanthropist and early colonist of Canterbury, New Zealand; their son was the actor Anthony Tancred (1930–1995).